Predicting Network Controllability Robustness: A Convolutional Neural Network Approach

-Figures \ref{fig:fig_tba} and \ref{fig:fig_tda} show the results on TBA and TDA, respectively.
+Figures S1 and S2 in SI show the results on TBA and TDA, respectively.
 Similarly, the predicted curves and the true curves are smoothly matched for both SF and QSN, while the predicted curves are rugged for both ER and SW in the initial stage of an attack, especially as $\langle k\rangle$ increases.
-It is worth mentioning that in Figs. \ref{fig:fig_sub213}, \ref{fig:fig_sub214}, \ref{fig:fig_sub242}, \ref{fig:fig_sub243}, \ref{fig:fig_sub244}, and Figs. \ref{fig:fig_sub313}, \ref{fig:fig_sub314}, \ref{fig:fig_sub341}, \ref{fig:fig_sub342}, \ref{fig:fig_sub343}, \ref{fig:fig_sub344}, the $pv$ curves cannot well match the $tv$ curves at the very beginning of the process, i.e., at the initial positions.
+It is worth mentioning that in Figs. S1(c), S1(d), S1(n), S1(o), S1(p), and Figs. S2(c), S2(d), S2(m), S2(n), S2(o), S2(p), the $pv$ curves cannot well match the $tv$ curves at the very beginning of the process, i.e., at the initial positions.
 This means that the controllability robustness of homogeneous networks are more difficult to predict than that on heterogeneous networks and QSN, which have stronger topological features.
 Meanwhile, the controllability performance prediction on TBA and TDA is also slightly more difficult than that on RA.
 Although the $er$ values in the rugged part is relatively small (compared to the other parts of the curve), they are nevertheless greater than the $st$ values.

 Note that, during CNN training, networks with different topologies and different average degrees are trained together.
 The controllability performance prediction is not specified for any particular network topology with a specified average degree.
 As for an attack method, it can also be integrated into the training data.
 However, here the focus is on predicting the controllability curves, rather than predicting the attack method, hence different attack methods are trained and tested separately.